MichaelThomasWolff/Security-Analyst-Projects-Udacity/Insecure Web Application/README.md

 ## Section 1: Assessment

 The first request is an architecture diagram of the application and logs from right before the application went down.
-At a quick glance you we notice that the architecture is designed woefully.
+At a quick glance we notice that the architecture is designed woefully.

-**Task list:**
+**Here is the task list:**

 1. Asset Inventory